eshamir3/Recipe_analzying-/README.md

 # Final Model

 In our final model, we incorporated the following features: n_ingredients, n_steps, calories, sodium, and is_dessert.
 We used a KNeighborsClassifier and were able to achieve an accuracy score of 0.83 on the test set.
+The KNN classifer works by estimating where a given set of features would fit in the space of its training data, and takes the labels of the n neighbors closest to it, and the label that is most frequent in the n neighbors is returned as the predicted label for the data point.

 We first standardized the features `calories` and `sodium`  using StandardScaler, as they are on different scales and could skew the performance of the model.
 Additionally, calories and sodium having a value of 0 has no real world meaning, as it is very unlikely that a recipe would have 0 calories of 0% of the PDV of sodium, so it makes more sense to standardize those columns so that we can determine the relative amounts of sodium and calories of each recipe.
 The features `n_ingredients` and `n_steps` were included as they are, while `is_dessert` was one-hot encoded to account for its categorical nature.

 We used GridSearchCV to find the best hyperparameters for the KNeighborsClassifier.
 The hyperparameters we tuned were `n_neighbors`, `weights`, and `metric`.
 The optimized values were: